kaiachain/kaia-docs/docs/references/sdk/caver-js/api/caver.account.md

 const accountKeyPublic = new caver.account.accountKey.accountKeyPublic(publicKey)
 ```

-`AccountKeyPublic` is used to update the AccountKey of an account in the Klaytn with [AccountKeyPublic].
-By updating AccountKey to `AccountKeyPublic`, you can change your existing AccountKey into the new public key, which will be used to validate a transaction in Klaytn.
+`AccountKeyPublic` is used to update the AccountKey of an account in the Kaia with [AccountKeyPublic].
+By updating AccountKey to `AccountKeyPublic`, you can change your existing AccountKey into the new public key, which will be used to validate a transaction in Kaia.
 This change is necessary when you decouple your private key from the address of your account.
 See [AccountUpdate](../get-started.md#account-update) and [AccountKey] for details.

 To create an Account instance with `AccountKeyPublic`, please refer to [caver.account.create](#caver-account-create) or [caver.account.createWithAccountKeyPublic](#caver-account-createwithaccountkeypublic).